Integrating Material-Specific Considerations in CNC Machining

 Multi-Axis Adaptive Roughing

 Maintaining a constant cutting force is critical, particularly when working with challenging materials.
-Multi-axis adaptive roughing adjusts the tool path automatically to maintain a uniform chip load, which not only promotes smoother cutting but also increases productivity—vital when machining materials with variable properties.
+Multi-axis adaptive roughing adjusts the tool path automatically to maintain a uniform chip load.
+This promotes smoother cutting and increases productivity – vital when machining materials with variable properties.

 Curvature Matching